danieljoachims/piScheduler/piSchedule.setup.md

 To configure which device at what time should be switched on/off is defined in a file which is passed to piScheduler.py.

-That setup file has to a be a JSON or an easy text (INI) format and follows this notation:
+That setup file has to a be a JSON or an easy text (INI) format.
+See below **Definitions** about the syntax.

+**Day Schedule**
+The schedule is always for one day.
+With date change the schedule which was passed with a .JSON or .INI file will be reloaded.
+That way the sunrise/sunset parameters as well as all random time values are recalculated.

 **JSON**
 ```